UjoQurius/ujoqurius.github.io/vulnlab/machines/forgotten/index.md

 # Vulnlab: Forgotten

 Forgotten is a easy (junior) level machine on [Vulnlab](https://www.vulnlab.com/) involving exploitation of a forgotten web installer of `LimeSurvey` survey application.
 The installation allowed to supply a remote database server instance and we could configure the web application to use our server as it's database.
 After successful installation, the `LimeSurvey` allowed us to upload a malicious PHP plugin and we were able to get Remote Code Execution landing in docker instance.
 This may seem like a bit far fetched scenario, however, as the machine's creator ([xct](https://twitter.com/xct_de)) pointed out, this is something that he encountered on a real life pentest.
-The box ends with a very nice way of leveraging root access to a docker instance and shared folder with the host.
+The box ends with a very nice way of leveraging root access to a docker instance and shared folder with the host for privilege escalation.

 I hope you enjoy this write up, let's get into it!